 6-Will your book be self-published or represented by an agency?

 After the publisher of my first book went out of business, I have been considering what direction to take for publishing the entire Moonlight Ridge Series.
-I'll have an announcement concerning the publisher soon.
-I have a new option.
+I'm happy to announce that I've signed with PDMI and good things are in the works!

 7-How long did it take you to write the first draft of your manuscript?

 I'm still in the middle of working on this new manuscript.
 I have chapters, notes, scraps of paper, notebooks, and print-outs all over my house!
-I expect to be finished by January 2014.
+I expect to have the first draft finished in a couple of months.
 That will make it about two years that I've worked on the book.

 8-What other books would you compare this story to within your genre?